 recent grants

-The University of Maine RiSE Center engages in externally funded research projects that advance STEM education through interdisciplinary collaboration, applied research, and statewide partnerships.
+The Maine Center for Research in STEM Education (RiSE Center) engages in externally funded research projects that advance STEM education through interdisciplinary collaboration, applied research, and statewide partnerships.
 The work supported by these grants advances our understanding of effective STEM teaching, learning, and professional development.

 Coastal Tracers